Do you think email marketing is dead?

-Now, if you try to understand why he stated so, we could conclude that as most recipients would check the email- the first thing after they wake up.
+Now, if you try to understand why he stated so, we could conclude that most recipients would check their email- as the first thing after they wake up.

 Check this finding:

-Almost 58% of the adults check their emails on mobiles- the first thing in the morning.
+Almost 58% of adults check their emails on mobiles first thing in the morning.

-A recipient noticing your email and opening it, is the most challenging part of the email campaign and if they do so, you won half the battle.
+A recipient noticing your email and opening it is the most challenging part of the email campaign and if they do so, you win half the battle.

-So, what we conclude, email marketing is still alive and in an evolution phase.
-It is merging with new technologies, trends, practices to pave the path for the novel email marketing campaign.
+So, we conclude that email marketing is still alive and in an evolution phase.
+It is merging with new technologies, trends, and practices to pave the path for a novel email marketing campaign.

-The convenience of reading the email at your own time is what makes email marketing popular.
-Almost 72% of people prefer to receive promotional content via email than compared to 17% of people who prefer social media.
+The convenience of reading the email on your own time is what makes email marketing popular.
+Almost 72% of people prefer to receive promotional content via email, compared to 17% of people who prefer social media.

 The blog helps you explore some of the hidden aspects of this great channel.

-You can also see, what makes email marketing most effective and use those practices in your next campaign.
-The more you adopt better tactics, it would drive good results for your business.
+You can also see what makes email marketing most effective and use those practices in your next campaign.
+The more you adopt better tactics, it will drive good results for your business.